 There are several ways go about finding an article via the UW Libraries website.
 However, the process is easiest when you have the article's citation handy.

 1. Start by locating the UW Libraries Search tool on the Libraries' home page.
-Type the article's full title in quotes in the tool's blank field and hit Enter.
+Type the article's full title in quotes or the DOI in the tool's blank field and hit Enter.

 3. If applicable, click one of the databases listed to be redirected to the article within that resource.
 Look for full-text indicators like or to download or locate the article full text.